 Q: What type of sterilization equipment is required for tattoo establishments?

 Answer: An approved steam pressure type autoclave and approved autoclave packaging is currently required.
 The Rules and Regulations are under revision and when completed autoclaves may not be required if all equipment used is pre-sterilized prepackaged single use such as needles and tubes for tattooing.
 Body piercing establishments would still be required to provide an approved autoclave for sterilization of new piercing jewelry and equipment.

 Q: Are mobile tattoo units approved in Arkansas?

-Answer: Mobile tattoo units must meet all the requirements of the Rules and Regulations and provide adequate facilities for storage of liquid waste and a potable water system under pressure.
-All liquid waste must be discharged into an approve sanitary sewage disposal system.
+Answer: Mobile units must meet all of the requirements of the current Rules and Regulations and provide adequate facilities for storage of liquid waste and a potable water system under pressure.
+All liquid waste must be discharged into an approved sanitary sewage disposal system.

 Q: Is there an annual license fee for body art artists or shops?

-Answer: Act 266 of 2003 required a $150 annual shop fee which expires December 31st of each year.
-This also is required for body piercing shops.
-It also requires a $100.00 annual artist license fee.
-Both fees are due by March 1st.
-If the artist license is not paid by March 1st his/her license is revoked and they must be retested and complete a new artist in training program.
-Failure to pay shop license by March 1st results in shop closure.
+Answer: Act 266 of 2003 requires a $150 annual shop fee which expires on December 31st of each year.
+It also requires a $100.00 annual artist fee.
+Both fees are due by March 1st .

 Q: Is body piercing regulated in Arkansas?